 • While there aren’t any foods that are strictly prohibited while taking metformin, it’s best to limit certain items to help increase the medicine’s effectiveness.
 These include alcohol, saturated and trans fats, refined carbohydrates, and high-sodium items.

 • Excessive alcohol can negatively interact with metformin, worsening kidney and liver issues.
-Moderation is key, with recommended limits set by the CDC.
+Moderation is key, with recommended limits set by the U.S. Centers for Disease Control and Prevention (CDC).
 (Speak with your doctor about how much alcohol, if any, is safe in your situation.)

 • It is important to focus on a balanced diet rich in whole fruits, vegetables, lean proteins, lower-fat dairy, and healthy fats.